oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

     The name parameter is expected to be a string identifying the queue in which messages are to be enqueued or dequeued.

-    The payloadType parameter, if specified, is expected to be an :ref:`object type <objecttype>` that identifies the type of payload the queue expects.
+    The payload_type parameter, if specified, is expected to be an :ref:`object type <objecttype>` that identifies the type of payload the queue expects.
 If not specified, RAW data is enqueued and dequeued.

     .. versionadded:: 7.2

+    .. versionchanged:: 8.2

+        For consistency and compliance with the PEP 8 naming style, the parameter `payloadType` was renamed to `payload_type`.
+The old name will continue to work as a keyword parameter for a period of time.

     .. note::